Things you might hear in BMX:

 Holeshot, taking the holeshot: The rider that leads the others down the first straight "took the holeshot."
 In pro level racing taking the holeshot often means winning the race.
 In amateur racing taking the holeshot doesn't always mean winning the race.

 Pro-section: A big jump.
 Pro-sections are basically two ramps; jump off one, land on the other.
-In between there is rough grass, alligators, snakes, mud, and lava.
+In between the jumps there are crocodiles, piranhas, and cobras.

 Roller: A single low rounded bump.

 Tabletop: A tabletop is like a butte in geography.
 They are great to learn jumping skills on.
-Everyone loves tables.
+Everyone likes tables.

-Pits: The area around the track where you can find food vendors, talk to your friends, sit down, and have your canopy.
-Also, it is where hordes of semi-feral kids are found.
+Pits: The area around the track where you can find food vendors and have your non-race space.
+Also, it is where hordes of semi-feral kids rove.